fillefrans/pi/README.md

 ##Documentation
 When we're at version 0.6 or thereabouts.
+Read the code, read the comments.

 ---